L4UZ/desarrollo-ui-mobile/README.md

 - **Law of familiarity**

-  This law was used in the
+  This law was used in the bottom tab navigation by using familiar icons that let the user recognize each of the system's functianalities

 ### Design patterns